 The 2-Finger Gripper has two articulated fingers that each have two joints (two phalanxes per finger), as shown in the figure below.
 The grasp-type gripper can engage up to five points of contact with an object (two on each of the phalanges plus the palm).
 The fingers are under-actuated, meaning they have fewer motors than the total number of joints.
-This configuration allows the fingers to automatically adapt to the shape of the object they grasp and it also simplifies the control of the grasp-type gripper.
+This configuration allows the fingers to automatically adapt to the shape of the object they grasp which simplifies the control of the gripper.